ricalbr/femto2/README.md

 pip install -e .
 ```

-Alternatively, using GitHub Desktop and Spyder IDE, follow
+or using GitHub Desktop and Spyder IDE as follow:

 1. Download the repository on GitHub Desktop
 2. Run the following command in the Spyder console